the-turing-way/the-turing-way/book/website/collaboration/remote-collab/remote-collab-meetings.md

 # Organising a Remote Meetings

 This document lists the various tasks for organising remote meetings.
-The tasks and responsibilities are listed in a chronological order and have been divided into "before", "during" and "after" the meeting.
+The tasks and responsibilities are listed in chronological order and have been divided into "before", "during" and "after" the meeting.

 ## Before the meeting

 - Identify a most suitable slot that is time zone compatible for all the members using tools like [Doodle](https://doodle.com/en/) or [when2meet](https://www.when2meet.com/)
-  - If you are planning a meeting that includes Americas/Oceania (with over 12 hours difference), consider to have two sessions to avoid holding a meeting in very early or vary late in the day
+  - If you are planning a meeting that includes time zones with over 12 hours difference, consider having two sessions to avoid holding a meeting in very early or vary late in the day
   - Assign different chairs when holding calls in two different time zones
 - Use a standard time with a custom link like [arewemeetingyet](https://arewemeetingyet.com/) or [timeanddate.com](https://www.timeanddate.com/worldclock/fixedform.html) to different time zones when communicating
 - Set a protocol for your meeting participants (if there is not any available already), which should include basic etiquette explaining the following
   - Is keeping the webcam and microphone on recommended?
 Can they be turned off during the call?
   - Is there a password needed to join the call?
 Can attendees join before the host?
-  - How can attendees ensure privacy of their family member?
+  - How can attendees ensure the privacy of their family member?
 Provide instructions for blurring their background, or using a virtual background?
-  - How will attendees be able to particiapte in an ongoing discussion?
-How can they raise their hands of ask the chair personally?
+  - How will attendees be able to participate in an ongoing discussion?
+How can they raise their hands to ask the chair personally?
   - What kind of challenges attendees may face while joining the call/meeting and how can they troubleshoot them?
 - Identify a chair and note-taker for the meeting
   - Share guidelines and protocols for chairing and note-taking
 - Decide if there will be designated speakers with presentations
-  - Share speaker's guidelines and protocols with them
+  - Share the speaker's guidelines and protocols with them
 - Establish a shared document that can be updated online for agenda and note-taking
   - Create a template for this meeting (that can also be used for future meetings)
 - Create a shared document to share the following: